Harden pours in 36 as Rockets top Lakers in Game 1 | Sports-Games

 Harden pours in 36 as Rockets top Lakers in Game 1

 James Harden scored 36 points, and the Houston Rockets surprised the Los Angeles Lakers in a 112-97 victory in Game 1 of their Western Conference semifinal on Friday at the NBA bubble near Orlando.
-Harden converted 12-of-20 shots from the floor, including 3-of-6 3-pointers.
+Harden converted 12 of 20 shots from the floor, including 3 of 6 3-point attempts.
 Russell Westbrook contributed 24 points, nine rebounds and six assists, and Eric Gordon had 23 points for the Rockets.

 The Rockets took a 101-82 lead after a bucket by Harden with 7:15 remaining.
 The Lakers got no closer than 13 the rest of the way.
 Kyle Kuzma's 3-pointer cut the Rockets' lead to 78-76 with 2:06 left in the third quarter.
 However, a three-point play by Austin Rivers and a jumper by Westbrook put Houston up 83-76 with 39.1 seconds remaining in the quarter.